LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

    SUNDIALS Copyright End
    ----------------------------------------------------------------

-.. _Usage.ARKStep.UserCallable:
+.. _ARKODE.Usage.ARKStep.UserCallable:

 ARKStep User-callable functions
 ================================

 This section describes the functions that are called by the user to setup and then solve an IVP using the ARKStep time-stepping module.
-Some of these are required; however, starting with section :numref:`Usage.ARKStep.OptionalInputs`, the functions listed involve optional inputs/outputs or restarting, and those paragraphs may be skipped for a casual use of ARKODE's ARKStep module.
-In any case, refer to the preceding section, :numref:`Usage.ARKStep.Skeleton`, for the correct order of these calls.
+Some of these are required; however, starting with :numref:`ARKODE.Usage.ARKStep.OptionalInputs`, the functions listed involve optional inputs/outputs or restarting, and those paragraphs may be skipped for a casual use of ARKODE's ARKStep module.
+In any case, refer to the preceding section, :numref:`ARKODE.Usage.ARKStep.Skeleton`, for the correct order of these calls.

 On an error, each user-callable function returns a negative value (or ``NULL`` if the function returns a pointer) and sends an error message to the error handler routine, which prints the message to ``stderr`` by default.
-However, the user can set a file as error output or can provide her own error handler function (see section :numref:`Usage.ARKStep.OptionalInputs` for details).
+However, the user can set a file as error output or can provide her own error handler function (see :numref:`ARKODE.Usage.ARKStep.OptionalInputs` for details).

-.. _Usage.ARKStep.Initialization:
+.. _ARKODE.Usage.ARKStep.Initialization:

 ARKStep initialization and deallocation functions
 ------------------------------------------------------

-.. c:function:: void* ARKStepCreate(ARKRhsFn fe, ARKRhsFn fi, realtype t0, N_Vector y0)
+.. c:function:: void* ARKStepCreate(ARKRhsFn fe, ARKRhsFn fi, realtype t0, N_Vector y0, SUNContext sunctx)

    This function creates an internal memory block for a problem to be solved using the ARKStep time-stepping module in ARKODE.